Supamiu/Lostark-helper/README.md

 ## Contributing

-This project is open to Pull Requests, feel free to reach me on Discord: Miu#1568 if you need help to contribute to this.
+This project is open to Pull Requests, feel free to join the [Discord Server](https://discord.gg/ZyYSJChpX9) if you need help to contribute to this.

 The tech stack is pretty simple: